topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 $ python3 test_button.py
 ```
 This script configures GPIO88 as a digital input and continuously monitors its value in real time.
-When executed, pressing the button connected to GPIO88 will print a message indicating that the button has been pressed.
+When executed, pressing the button connected to GPIO88 prints a message indicating that the button has been pressed.

-To stop the script, press 'Ctrl+C'.
+To stop the script, press **[Ctrl+C]**.
 When the script is terminated, GPIO88 will be automatically unexported and cleand up.

 **Note**: GPIO88 is used here as an example.
-You may use any available GPIO pin on the D3-G board based on the 40-pin header pinout.
+You may use any available GPIO pin on the TOPST D3-G board based on the 40-pin header pinout.
-Be sure to refer to the official pinout diagram and select a GPIO number that matches your hardware configuration.
+Refer to the official pinout diagram and select a GPIO number that matches your hardware configuration.

 <br/><br/><br/>

 ### 7.1.3 Touch Sensor
-A touch sensor can be used to detect human touch as a digital input signal via GPIO.
+A touch sensor can be used to detect human touch as a digital input signal through GPIO.
-This section demonstrates how to connect and read input from a basic touch sensor module using the D3-G board.
+This section demonstrates how to connect and read input from a basic touch sensor module using the TOPST D3-G board.

 #### Step 1.
 Hardware Requirements
 - TOPST D3-G board (x1)
 - Touch Sensor (x1)
-- female to female jumper wire (x3)
+- Female to female jumper wire (x3)
 - DC 5V Power Adapter (x1)
 - USB to TTL Serial Cable (x1)